COVID-19 pandemic in Jersey: Nightingale hospital

 On 9 April the Government announced that a field hospital would be built on a playing field at Millbrook.
-Sometimes described as a 'wing' of Jersey General Hospital, it was located adjacent to St Matthews Church, 3 km from the main site.
+Sometimes described as a 'wing' of Jersey General Hospital, it was located adjacent to St Matthew's Church, 3 km from the main site.
 The so-called Nightingale hospital was expected to cost £14.4m and to take less than a month to build.
 It would be 150m long and 30m wide, containing six wards of 30 beds each, but could be expanded to contain up to 240 beds.
 The field belongs to the family of Lord Trent.
 The contractor building the site, J3 Limited, was a joint venture between Sir Robert McAlpine, Garenne Construction Group and FES Group.
 It was involved in building Nightingale hospitals in Glasgow and Manchester.

 On 4 May the construction was completed and the building passed to the control of the Health and Community Services department.
 On 11 May the hospital was opened by the Earl and Countess of Wessex via video link.
 The Nightingale hospital wing remains unused.

 On 14 August the Government announced that the facility would remain in place over the winter, with the lease having been extended to 31 March 2021.
 The total cost remained within the original budget.